rmja/drone-stm32f4-hal/README.md

 * `uart` Dma driven, future based uart driver.

 ## RCC
 A necessary but often complicated task when starting a new embedded application is to correctly configure the various clocks within the mcu.
-The `rcc` features contains two parts: 1) A clock tree configuration _model_, and 2) a set of _drivers_ that effectuate the model on boot.
+The `rcc` feature contains two parts:
+1. A clock tree configuration _model_, and
+2. a set of _drivers_ that effectuate the model on boot.

 The following is the model configuration example from the [uart example app](https://github.com/rmja/drone-stm32f4-hal/blob/master/examples/uart/src/consts.rs):